NIRONMAN/NIRONMAN/README.md

 ## About Me

 Hi there!
-I'm Niranjan Gopinath Dabhade, a student based in Maharashtra, India, currently pursuing a Bachelor's degree in Computer Science and Engineering.
+I'm Niranjan Gopinath Dabhade, a student based in Maharashtra, India, currently in third year ,pursuing a Bachelor's degree in Computer Science and Engineering.
 My expertise lies in full-stack development and machine learning.
 I love coding and exploring new technologies.

 ## Education

-- Bachelor's Degree in Computer Science and Engineering (Ongoing), [Your University/Institution], [Year]
+- Bachelor's Degree in Computer Science and Engineering (Ongoing), Maharashtra Institute of Technology.

 ## Skills